 Expanded GDP for Welfare Measurement in the 21st Century

-Expanded GDP for Welfare Measurement in the 21st Century, Charles Hulten, Leonard I. Nakamura. in Measuring and Accounting for Innovation in the 21st Century, Corrado, Haskel, Miranda, and Sichel.
-2020
+Expanded GDP for Welfare Measurement in the 21st Century, Charles Hulten, Leonard I. Nakamura. in Measuring and Accounting for Innovation in the Twenty-First Century, Corrado, Haskel, Miranda, and Sichel.
+2021